Local News Solutions

 All of the publishers in this Accelerator worked extremely hard on initiatives that crossed organizational silos and, in some cases, took months to implement.
 Their wisdom is hard won and we are so grateful for their work.

-If you’d like to be in touch with any of the publishers mentioned in this article, or if you have any questions, please email [email protected].
+If you’d like to be in touch with any of the publishers mentioned in this article, or if you have any questions, please email Accelerators@FB.com.
 We would be happy to connect you to others fighting hard to secure local journalism’s future.

 Results provided by the publishers.